designstem/projects/tattoo/index.md

 <div style="padding:var(--content-padding);">

 ## Smart Tattoo 2.0
-Currently, a research group from *Harvard Medical School* and *MIT* has suggested that some inks can be used to create smart tattoos that provide useful information about **hydration, sugar and pH-levels**.
+Currently, a research group from *Harvard Medical School* and *MIT* has suggested that some inks can be used to create smart tattoos that provide useful information about **hydration, sugar, and pH-levels**.
 The so-called biosensitive inks are paired with the traditional way of tattooing to overcome the limitations of current biomedical monitor devices and to create *medical alert tattoos 2.0*.

 <blockquote>

 ~*The Dermal Abyss tattoo inks change color according to the chemistry of the body’s interstitial fluid, which can be used as a surrogate for constituents of the blood.
 One ink changes from green to brown as glucose concentration increases.
 The team has also developed a green ink, viewable under blue light, that grows more intense as sodium concentration rises, an indication of dehydration.*~

 </blockquote>